michaelnowotny/cocos/README.md

 `cocos.multi_processing.device_pool.ComputeDevicePool.map_combine` for further details.
 See 'examples/heston_pricing_multi_gpu_example.py' for a fully worked example.

+### Memory Limitations on the GPU Device
+It is common for modern standard desktop computers to support up to support up to 128GB of RAM.
+Video cards by contrast only feature a small fraction of VRAM.
+The consequence is that algorithms that work well on a CPU can experience into memory limitations when run on a GPU device.

+In some cases this problem can be resolved by running the computation in batches or chunks and transferring results from the GPU to the host after each batch has been processed.

+Using `map_reduce_single_gpu` and `map_combine_single_gpu`, computations on a single GPU can be split into chunks and run sequentially.
+The interface is modeled after the multi GPU functionality described in the previous section.

+Calls to `map_reduce_single_gpu` and `map_combine_single_gpu` can  be nested in a multi GPU computation, which is how multi GPU evaluation of kernel density estimates is realized in Cocos (see `cocos.scientific.kde.gaussian_kde.evaluate_in_batches_on_multiple_gpus`).

 ## Packaged examples:
 1. [Estimating Pi via Monte Carlo](#estimating-pi-via-monte-carlo)
 2. [Option Pricing in a Stochastic Volatility Model via Monte Carlo](#option-pricing-in-a-stochastic-volatility-model-via-monte-carlo)